Submissions

 • References

-1. Please recheck the appropriate spelling and vocabulary.
+1. Please recheck the appropriate spelling and vocabulary before submission.

-2. All pages, including tables, appendices, and references, should be serially numbered.
+2. All pages, including tables, appendices, and references, must be numbered consecutively.

-4. Keywords, four keywords should be provided at the end of the abstract so that they would be easier to locate in the index.
+4. Provide four to six keywords at the end of the abstract to aid indexing.

 ABSTRACT